 If you have been out of education for some time, please outline any relevant experience that may be taken into account in lieu of formal qualifications, for example, work experience, voluntary work, research etc. paying careful attention to how this has helped you to improve your knowledge of exercise physiology.

 International students: IELTS English language minimum score of 6.5 or equivalent and a relevant academic qualification to degree level is the minimum requirement..

 This Sport Masters programme is delivered by world-leading experts at Liverpool John Moores University.
 You will have access to excellent facilities, geared towards both classical physiology and research at the forefront of molecular exercise physiology.

-- Developed by world-leading researchers in our pioneering School of Sport and Exercise Science
+- Developed by world-leading researchers in our pioneering School of Sport and Exercise Sciences

 - Access to state-of-the-art physiology and biochemistry laboratories in our award-winning Tom Reilly Building